MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Visa Request:**

-    - If Visa is completed for this request, this stage will start, otherwise it will move to next stage.
+    - If Visa process is completed for this request, then only this stage will start, otherwise it will moved to next stage.

-    - Waiting to reject and cancel the Visa Request in the Leave request, once completed the stage then it will move to Travel Request.
+    - Waiting to reject and cancel the Visa Request in the Leave request, once completed the stage then it will moved to Travel Request.

       - *In The Action field is following to,*